 Seomyeon is the ideal location for young travelers seeking a lively and energetic atmosphere.
 This downtown area is often compared to Seoul’s Hongdae as it is full of shops, restaurants, bars, and cafes.
 If you’re looking for a place to eat, drink, and party till the early hours, then you should definitely stay in Seomyeon.

-Like Haeundae, this is a great place to meet people, and you can guarantee there will be something happening all year-round.
+Like Haeundae, this is a great place to meet people, and you can guarantee there will be something happening all year round.
 If you’re traveling in spring, don’t miss the Lantern Festival at Samgwangsa Temple for Buddha’s birthday.

 Both Line 1 (orange) and Line 2 (green) run through Seomyeon, so it is very easy to reach other parts of Busan from there.
 Seomyeon underground shopping center — connected to the subway — is an essential stop for shoppers to get hold of some cheap Korean clothing, make-up, and skincare.

-Although Seomyeon has a great energy, it can get extremely busy — especially during the weekends — which can be exhausting for travelers.
+Although Seomyeon has great energy, it can get extremely busy — especially during the weekends — which can be exhausting for travelers.
 If you want to base yourself in the area but avoid the crowds, look for accommodation closer to Jeonpo.
 This area is very close to Seomyeon, but significantly less crowded, and has a bunch of cute cafes to immerse yourself in too!

 Here are three options for accommodation in Busan’s lively downtown.

 Not a fan of beach holidays?
 Nampo could be a great location for you.
-Located a couple of subway stations south of Busan Station (Line 1), Nampo is a convenient option for many travelers — especially those travelling for a short time.
+Located a couple of subway stations south of Busan Station (Line 1), Nampo is a convenient option for many travelers — especially those traveling for a short time.

 Nampo is central to many tourist destinations including Gamcheon Cultural Village, Jagalchi Fish Market, Busan Tower, BIFF Square, and Nampo Shopping Street.
 It is also easier to access the less touristy beaches (such as Dadaepo and Songdo) from Nampo, as well as the beautiful Yeongdo and Eulsukdo.